 News & Events

-With a celebration of the Lunar New Year, Asian/American Center launches a series of campus events featuring discussions on topics like protecting immigrant rights, class in diverse communities, and building multiracial coalitions in Queens.
+With a Celebration of the Lunar New Year, Asian/American Center launches a series of campus events featuring discussions on topics like protecting immigrant rights, a class on diverse communities, and building multicultural coalitions in Queens.

 May 3rd, 2017